Hyde4thHeaven/Load-Data-from-Untrusted-Sources/index.md

 <div align="center"> <img src="cover.png"/> </div>

 Today I will dig down to something more advance.
-I believed you guy must have experience in loading the data from sources.
-For many types of data that could help your program have a great work, **yaml.load()** is the one of most famous data-loader function.
+I believed you guys must have experience in loading the data from sources.
+For many types of data that could help your program have great work, yaml.load() is the one of most famous data-loader functions.

 ## yaml.load()
 ### Basic samples of yaml.load()